To Do

 • International students will be emailed to complete loan documents before arriving on campus.
 Check your Mount Holyoke email address regularly once you are able.

 • Consider protecting your investment by reviewing Tuition Insurance information by GradGuard.
-Should the student withdraw during a term of enrollment, tuition insurance would increase your tuition refund.
+Should the student withdraw during a term of enrollment for a covered reason, tuition insurance would increase your tuition refund.
 Enrollment deadlines are the first day of classes each term.

 • Review health insurance waiver information as noted in the Health Section above.